-Real-Time Feedback Systems, Recordkeeping and the Task Selection Bias
+Demand-driven Feedback Systems, Recordkeeping and Easy Task Prioritization

 Date Written: August 17, 2018

-With the emergence of new technologies, the use of real-time feedback systems where employees have a choice over whether and how frequently they want to get feedback is increasing.
-In this study, we experimentally examine individuals’ tendency to choose easier tasks over difficult tasks (also known as the task selection bias) under real-time feedback systems.
-We find that real-time feedback systems lead to a higher task selection bias and that recordkeeping can reduce the task selection bias induced by real-time feedback systems.
-Our findings also reveal that planning and dynamic sequencing (where the system suggests the next task based on a plan) do not have an incremental effect over recordkeeping in reducing the task selection bias.
-Our study uncovers how modern accounting systems influence task selection and tests how real-time feedback systems could be modified to mitigate the task-selection bias induced by real-time feedback systems.
+With the emergence of new technologies, the use of demand-driven feedback systems where employees have a choice over whether and how frequently they want to get feedback is increasing.
+In this study, we experimentally examine individuals’ tendency to choose easier tasks over difficult tasks (labelled as easy task prioritization) as an unintended consequence of demand-driven feedback systems.
+We find that demand-driven feedback systems lead to a higher easy task prioritization and that recordkeeping can reduce the easy task prioritization induced by demand-driven feedback systems.
+In an extension of the main experiment, we examine whether easy task prioritization can be reduced by further modifications to demand-driven feedback systems, i.e. when employees can plan what tasks to do (planning) and the system suggests the next task based on the plan (dynamic sequencing).
+However, these modifications do not have an incremental effect over recordkeeping in reducing the easy task prioritization.
+Our study uncovers how modern accounting systems influence task selection and tests how demand-driven feedback systems could be modified to mitigate the unintended consequences of demand-driven feedback systems.

-Keywords: Real-time feedback systems, Recordkeeping, Task Selection Bias
+Keywords: Demand-driven feedback systems, Recordkeeping, Easy task prioritization

 JEL Classification: M40, M41, M11